Kraloz/api-flask/README.md

 ## Getting Started

-* Clone (or download) a copy of the repository in your machine
+* Clone (or download) a copy of this repository into your machine
 * ???
 * Enjoy